junder-git/aoe2_setup_guide_backup/README.md

 ALSO if vills are docked in TC it will ungarisson them before you proceed to q further villagers per press (with right click as garison enabled)

 ## Extrabutton1
 The Extra button one works well with sending vils from TC back to work (with right click as garison enabled)
+it also can be used to cancel the way point being set on the Extrabutton2 spam end,
+when done spamming tap Extrabutton1 keeping current active way point unchanged.